 Here is what you can expect if you follow me:

-- Two essays per month (at least) about writing, storytelling, government, philosophy/religion, technology, or anything else I am interested in.
+- Essays about writing, storytelling, government, philosophy/religion, technology, or anything else I am interested in.
 I will research the subject and employ critical thinking to the best of my ability.

 - A regularly updated collection of fiction on Tapas.
 My debut novel, a character driven fantasy set on a planet that rotates once a year, with magic inspired by theoretical physics and Lovecraftian horror, is being updated with a new episode once a week.

-- Engagement (if you want to discuss interesting topics) at least once a day on Mastodon or Twitter.
+- Engagement (if you want to discuss interesting topics) on Mastodon or Twitter.

 - A commitment to open source technology and libre everything.
 I run Solus Linux and try to utilize open source tools for pretty much everything I do.